 JusticePoint Peer Support Specialist

 The JusticePoint Peer Specialist (PS) engages and encourages peers in recovery.
 The PS will function as a role model to peers by demonstrating competency in personal recovery and the use of coping/recovery skills.
 The goal is to promote engagement, self-direction, and recovery skills so the peer can gain independent mastery over their own recovery.
 The PS works with peers as equals.
-The position would work with a diverse group of high-risk, high-need, justice-involved individuals.
+The position would work with a diverse group of high-need residents at United House Supportive Housing.

 This opening is not a general case management or social work position.
 It is specifically for individuals who have or are seeking Peer Specialist certification, have a history of diagnosed mental health and/or AODA issues, and are willing to openly share their recovery story.
 Those applying for the position should be able to understand and articulate the role and duties of a Peer Specialist.